The Durst Organization: Expansion into construction and projects

 In the 1950s, the Durst Organization shifted from primarily real estate management to new construction and development.
 The company acquired land lots and completed the following buildings, many of which it still owns, while uses and tenancies have changed over time.
 Among its highest-profile property holdings is One World Trade Center.

-The Lorillard Building, a 29-story office building at 200 East 42nd Street (now 655 Third Avenue) was the company's first construction project, and was overseen by David M. Durst, the youngest of the five children born to Joseph and Rose Durst.
+The Lorillard Building, a 29-story office building at 200 East 42nd Street (now 5 Grand Central East, formerly 655 Third Avenue) was the company's first construction project, and was overseen by David M. Durst, the youngest of the five children born to Joseph and Rose Durst.
 The lot was purchased in 1958, and the structure, designed by architect Emery Roth, was completed in 1959 for Old Gold and Kent cigarette manufacturing by the Lorillard Tobacco Company.

-The property portfolio grew to include commercial and residential properties, often designed by Emery Ross & Sons, including 733 Third Avenue, a 24-story office building built in 1961.
+The property portfolio grew to include commercial and residential properties, often designed by Emery Ross & Sons, including 11 Grand Central East (formerly 733 Third Avenue), a 24-story office building built in 1961.
 201 East 42nd Street (now 675 Third Avenue) was erected in 1966.
 The 32-story office building was sold, in 2025, to David Werner Real Estate.

 Henry Miller's Theatre at 124 West 43rd Street occupied the full city block facing Broadway, between 44th and 45th Streets, when the company bought it in 1968; it was later demolished to build the Bank of America Tower in its place.
 The original neo-Georgian facade was preserved and fronts the Stephen Sondheim Theatre, at the base of the bank tower.
-825 Third Avenue, a 40-storey office tower, was also among the Durst buildings designed by Roth was built in 1969.
+825 Third Avenue, a 40-story office tower, was also among the Durst buildings designed by Roth was built in 1969 and renovated in 2019.